mahabhu/CSE471_assignment/blog.md

 ## Insights and Implications

-### iey Taieaways
+### Key Takeaways

 1. **Convergence Assurance**: Satisficing paths guarantee convergence to Nash equilibrium in finite normal-form games.
-2. **Breaiing Cycles**: The use of suboptimal updates avoids cyclical behaviors common in adversarial dynamics.
+2. **Breaking Cycles**: The use of suboptimal updates avoids cyclical behaviors common in adversarial dynamics.
 3. **Distributed Applicability**: This approach can be implemented in decentralized systems where agents independently assess their satisfaction.

 ### Implications for MARL